-Lebanon-bound ship brings hope, not solution to food crisis
+Ukraine grain shipments offer hope, not fix to food crisis

 After Russia invaded Ukraine, Somalia and other African countries turned to non-traditional grain partners like India, Turkey and Brazil, but at higher prices.
 Prices of critical foods could start to go down in two or three months as markets for imported food adjust and local harvests progress, Ferris said.

-Deciding who is first in line for the grain from Ukraine could be affected by humanitarian needs but could also come down to existing business arrangements and commercial interests, including who is willing to pay the most, Ferris said.
+Who is first in line for the grain from Ukraine could be affected by humanitarian needs but also comes down to existing business arrangements and commercial interests, including who is willing to pay the most, Ferris said.

 “Ukraine is not a charity,” he said.
 “It will be looking to get the best deals on the market” to maintain its own fragile economy.

-The WFP said this week it’s planning to buy, load and ship 30,000 tons of wheat out of Ukraine on a U.N.-chartered vessel.
+The WFP said this week that it’s planning to buy, load and ship 30,000 tons of wheat out of Ukraine on a U.N.-chartered vessel.
 It did not say where the vessel would go or when that voyage might happen.

-In Lebanon, where Mercy Corps says the price of wheat flour has risen by more than 200% since the start of Russia’s war, people stood in long, often tense lines outside bakeries for subsidized bread in recent days.
+In Lebanon, where humanitarian aid group Mercy Corps says the price of wheat flour has risen by more than 200% since the start of Russia’s war, people stood in long, often tense lines outside bakeries for subsidized bread in recent days.

 The government green-lit a $150 million World Bank loan to import wheat, a temporary solution of six to nine months before it could be forced to lift subsidies on bread altogether.